tstillwell/appengine_multiblog/README.md

 The app also uses jQuery.

-You can remove bootstrap and jquery entirely if you want by removing the links in the `<head>` section of `base.html` and writing your own css.
+You can remove bootstrap and jquery entirely by removing the links in the `<head>` section of `base.html` and writing your own css.

 Keep in mind that if you remove bootstrap then any modals